-Want to find out some interesting facts about El Salvador?
+Want to find out some fun facts about El Salvador?
 Maybe a friend or loved one has immigrated and you’ve been left wondering about its local history and geographical facts?
 Take a look at these fun facts about El Salvador to brush up on your knowledge!

 El Salvador is a small country in Central America, on the coast of the Pacific Ocean.